Reuben Foster claimed by Redskins after 49ers drop him amid domestic violence case

 The Redskins official added that current players on the team "were overwhelmingly supportive of us taking this chance," and that while "nothing is promised to Reuben, we are hopeful being around so many of his former teammates and friends will eventually provide him with the best possible environment to succeed both personally and professionally."

-Foster was arrested on Saturday and charged with one count of first-degree misdemeanor domestic violence.
+Foster was arrested in Tampa, Fla on Saturday -- hours before the 49ers were to play the Tampa Bay Buccaneers -- and charged with one count of first-degree misdemeanor domestic violence.

 A spokesperson for the Tampa Police Department said a woman told authorities that Foster slapped her phone out of her hand, pushed her in the chest area and slapped her with an open hand on the right side of her face.
 Officers purportedly observed a 1-inch scratch on the accuser's left collarbone.